 What Is ID Fraud?

-Identity fraud (commonly labelled ID fraud) is when a stolen identity is used to commit fraud.
-In most cases, ID fraud is a monetary crime; it takes advantage of the victim's financial position to take out loans and other credit lines in their name.
+Identity fraud (commonly labeled ID fraud) is when a stolen identity is used to commit fraud.
+In most cases, ID fraud is a financial crime; it takes advantage of the victim's financial position to take out loans and other credit lines in their name.

 ID fraud also occasionally relies on impersonation.
 Thanks to the mass identity theft industry that has sprung up around the internet, impersonation is rare these days.
-It's largely unnecessary, thanks to the number of ways that credit can be applied for online.
+Thanks to the number of ways credit can be applied online, it's largely unnecessary.